mitre/emasser/lib/emasser/help/milestone_del_mapper.md

 The last milestone can not be deleted, at-least on must exist.

 Example:
+If running from source code:

-bundle exec exe/emasser delete milestones remove--systemId [value] --poamId [value] --milestoneId [value]
+  bundle exec [ruby] exe/emasser delete milestones remove--systemId [value] --poamId [value] --milestoneId [value] If running from gem: emasser delete milestones remove--systemId [value] --poamId [value] --milestoneId [value]